Return of the Jedi: Cast

 The cast also includes Michael Pennington as Moff Jerjerrod, Kenneth Colley as Admiral Piett, Michael Carter as Bib Fortuna (voiced by Erik Bauersfeld, who was uncredited), Denis Lawson as Wedge, Tim Rose as Admiral Ackbar (also voiced by Bauersfeld, again uncredited), Dermot Crowley as General Madine, Caroline Blakiston as Mon Mothma, Warwick Davis as Wicket W. Warrick, Tony Cox as Widdle 'Willy' Warrick, Jeremy Bulloch as Boba Fett, Femi Taylor as Oola, Annie Arbogast as Sy Snootles, (Note: The character Sy Snootles is portrayed by a puppet, with Arbogast providing the voice.
 In the Special Edition version of the film, the puppet is replaced with a computer-generated Sy Snootles.)
 Claire Davenport as Fat Dancer, Jack Purvis as Teebo, Mike Edmonds as Logray, Jane Busby as Chief Chirpa, Malcom Dixon and Mike Cottrell as Ewok Warriors, and Nicki Reade as Nicki.
 Additional Imperial officers are portrayed by Adam Bareham (Stardestroyer Controller #1), Jonathan Oliver (Stardestroyer Controller #2), Pip Miller (Stardestroyer Captain #1), and Tom Mannion (Stardestroyer Captain #2).
+Mark Dodson provided the voice of Salacious Crumb, but was uncredited.

 Production

 Development

-Following discussions between Star Wars creator George Lucas and producer Howard Kazanjian, a sequel to The Empire Strikes Back was swiftly put into production.
-As with the previous film, Lucas personally financed Return of the Jedi.
-Lucas also chose not to direct the film himself, and started searching for a director.
-Irvin Kershner, who previously directed The Empire Strikes Back, declined to direct after spending two years working on the previous film, choosing to direct Never Say Never Again.
-Although Lucas's first choice was Steven Spielberg, their separate feuds with the Director's Guild led to him being banned from directing the film.
-Lucas approached David Lynch, who had recently been nominated for the Academy Award for Best Director for The Elephant Man in 1980, to helm Return of the Jedi.
-Lynch declined, saying that he had "next door to zero interest", believing Lucas should direct it since Star Wars was his creation.
+Following the commercial success of The Empire Strikes Back, a second Star Wars sequel was swiftly put into production.
+As with Empire, Lucas personally financed Return of the Jedi, but chose not to direct the film himself.
+Irvin Kershner, the director of Empire, declined to return for Jedi.
+Although Lucas' first choice for director was Steven Spielberg, their separate feuds with the Directors Guild of America led to Spielberg being banned from directing the film.
+Lucas approached David Lynch, who had recently been nominated for the Academy Award for Best Director for The Elephant Man (1980).
+Lynch declined, believing that Lucas should direct the film since Star Wars was his creation.